lynchcm/MicroHugo/content/resource-centre/defining-your-brand/Refining Your Business Proposition.md

 ## Step 2: Filter

-Looking at all the things on the paper, identify and circle the eight to ten things you have done the most.
+Looking at all the things on the paper, identify and circle around eight to ten things you have done the most.

-It doesn’t matter if you have less than eight, but don’t go over this number.

 ## Step 3: Matrix